SquareSR/alternative-red-routes/BoomStrats.md

 | HP After Giovanni | Overview of Strategy
 | ------------------- | --------------------------------------
 | 1-27                | Play Normal.
-| 28+                 | modify Viridian Rival.
-Pidg: X-Acc, Blizz + TB, Rhyhorn: X-Speed + Horn Drill
+| 28+                 | modify **Viridian Rival**: Pidg: X-Acc, Blizz + TB, Rhyhorn: X-Speed + then play normal

 ## Bruno

-- if you lost red bar on Lorelei, then delay using your PP Item until turn 2 on Onix
+> if you lost red bar on Lorelei, then delay using your PP Item until turn 2 on first Onix